YMakushenko/visualization/02_activities/assignments/assignment_4.md

     - the subsidy column to highlight centers that offer fee subsidies.
     - geographic coordinates for plotting on the map.
     Other features, such as the total number of spaces available and building types, were not included in the map but could be used in additional visualizations if needed.

+    2. I included features directly related to the capacity and subsidy status of the child care centres, as these are the most relevant to the intended audience.
+Features such as the exact address and phone numbers were excluded to maintain focus on the capacity and subsidy information.

     > What ‘underwater labour’ contributed to your final data visualization product?
     1. The ‘underwater labour’ contributed: